Armed Forces of Liberia: World Wars

 Liberia joined the Allies in both World War I and World War II.
 The only troops dispatched overseas were a few individuals to France during World War I, and reported volunteers under U.S. command in World War II, but none served in combat in either war.
+A law of 20 February 1940 stipulated that the armed forces of the Republic "shall consist ..of the Frontier Force, of twelve companies ..the Militia, ..and the Militia Reserve."
 During World War II, U.S. involvement in the country increased greatly.
-To guarantee a steady supply of rubber from the world's largest rubber plantation, operated at Harbel by the Firestone Company since 1926, the US government built roads throughout the country, created an international airport (known as Robertsfield), and transformed the capital by building a deep water port (the Freeport of Monrovia).
-During the war, funding provided by the United States allowed an increase in the Force's strength to around 1,500.
+A steady supply of rubber from the world's largest rubber plantation, operated at Harbel by the Firestone Company since 1926 was vital.
+Thus the US government built roads, created an international airport (known as Robertsfield), and transformed the capital by building a deep water port (the Freeport of Monrovia).
+Black ("Colored") United States Army troops of the 41st Engineer General Service Regiment arrived from June 1942 as members of Task Force 5889.
+During the war, funding provided by the United States allowed an increase in the Frontier Force's strength to around 1,500.
 The armed forces came to rely almost exclusively on American assistance in terms of training, with non-US training "tend[ing] to be brief and uninspired [with little] accomplished other than some desultory close-order drill."

 As a result of American arms sales, by the 1920s Liberian forces were equipped with the American Krag and Peabody rifles, as well as German Mausers.

-U.S. Army Forces in Liberia commanded by Brigadier General Percy Lee Sadler also established an officer candidate school during the later part of World War II, using instructors selected from the American troops in the country.
+U.S. Army Forces in Liberia (USAFIL) commanded by Brigadier General Percy Lee Sadler also established an officer candidate school during the later part of World War II, using U.S. Army instructors selected from the troops in the country.
 The school conducted two courses and graduated nearly 300 new officers.
+USAFIL was finally inactivated on 24 February 1946.
 Just under twenty years later in 1964, the group still made up over 50% of the officer corps of the AFL.